-The first step towards deterrence was to improve store reporting, gain visibility and understand what was going on with malicious loss.
-Woolworths knew they had limited and untimely data on what was happening in stores, or who were driving their loss and safety incidents.
+The first step towards deterrence was to improve store reporting, gain visibility, and understand what was going on with malicious loss.
+Woolworths knew they had limited and untimely data on what was happening in stores – or who was driving their loss and safety incidents.

-They partnered with Auror to roll out its Retail Crime Intelligence Platform, making it fast and easy for stores to report detailed incidents, observe patterns of repeat offenders and spot Organized Retail Rrime (ORC) groups.
+They partnered with Auror to roll out its Retail Crime Intelligence Platform, making it fast and easy for stores to report detailed incidents, observe patterns of repeat offenders, and spot Organised Retail Crime (ORC) groups.
 Woolworths found they were able to capture three times as much data as their previous incident reporting system.

-Additionally, Woolworths were able to build a stronger and more collaborative relationship with law enforcement.
-This resulted in significantly better outcomes and service levels from local police, as well as elevated conversations backed with data with the national police service.
+Additionally, Woolworths was able to build a stronger and more collaborative relationship with law enforcement.
+This resulted in significantly better outcomes and service levels from local police, as well as elevated conversations backed by data with the national police service.

-Woolworths NZ National Loss Prevention Manager Jenny Price says Auror has given them the tools to succeed, with the ability to capture and share data across the store network and have real-time insights into the problems they were facing.
+Jenny Price, National Loss Prevention Manager, says Auror has given them the tools to succeed, with the ability to capture and share data across the store network and have real-time insights into the problems they were facing.

 With the prevention strategy established, Woolworths NZ turned their attention to improving safety in stores.

-Through the visibility available through more and better intelligence from stores, Woolworths NZ was able to unlock opportunities to improve store safety.
-These included staff training, guard deployments, and additional resources to high risk stores to ensure there were no increases in assaults or other serious events in their stores.
+Through the visibility available from more and better intelligence, Woolworths NZ was able to unlock opportunities to improve store safety.
+These included staff training, guard deployments, and additional resources to high-risk stores to ensure there were no increases in assaults or other serious events.

-This work has culminated in only 6 serious safety incidents across the entire network in the past 16 months.
-Plus, it cut down on the amount of time staff took to report an incident by a huge 45 minutes.
+This work has culminated in only six serious safety incidents across the entire network in the past 16 months.
+Plus, it cut down on the amount of time staff took to report an incident by 45 minutes.

-Woolworths Profit Protection Specialist North Island Doug Rawson encouraged stores to report more and provided a feedback loop on what his team and police were doing with the data and reports that stores were sharing.
+Doug Rawson, Profit Protection Specialist, encouraged stores to report more and provided a feedback loop on what his team and police were doing with the data and reports that stores were sharing.

 He promoted those successes across the team, so stores could see when a significant result or arrest had been achieved.
 That inspired other stores to do their part too, contributing more and better incident reports that they could use to identify offenders and target ORC groups.

-“Now it’s very much a closed feedback loop, where the feedback from head office and police makes store teams want to do more because they see the results.
-And the more store teams do, the better our actions and responses are,” he says.
+“Now, it’s very much a closed feedback loop, where the feedback from head office and police makes store teams want to do more because they see the results.
+And the more store teams do, the better our actions and responses are.”